damon-kwok/modern-sh/CONTRIBUTING.md

-# Contributing to verona-mode
+# Contributing to modern-sh

 Hi there!
-Thanks for your interest in contributing to `verona-mode`.
+Thanks for your interest in contributing to `modern-sh`.

-Please note, that by submitting changes to `verona-mode`, you are agreeing that it can be licensed under our license as seen in `verona-mode.el`.
-Furthermore, you are testifying that you own the copyright to the submitted changes and indemnify `verona-mode` from any copyright claim that might result from your not being the authorized copyright holder.
+Please note, that by submitting changes to `modern-sh`, you are agreeing that it can be licensed under our license as seen in `modern-sh.el`.
+Furthermore, you are testifying that you own the copyright to the submitted changes and indemnify `modern-sh` from any copyright claim that might result from your not being the authorized copyright holder.

 ## Code formatting basics